openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)).
 It MAY be passed by the Verifier using the `jwks` or the `jwks_uri` claim within the `client_metadata` or `client_metadata_uri` request parameter.

-`request_uri_mode`:
+`request_uri_method`:
 : OPTIONAL.
-A string determining the mode to use the `request_uri` passed in the same request.
-This specification defines two values for this parameter: `fetch` and `create`. `fetch` is the mode as defined by in [@RFC9101], where the Wallet sends a GET request to fetch a request object. `create` is a new mode defined in this specification where the Wallet requests the creation of a fresh request object as defined in [@RFC9101] by sending a POST request to the request URI.
-The details of this request are defined in (#request_uri_mode_create). `request_uri_mode` MUST only be present if the request also contains a `request_uri` parameter.
+A string determining the HTTP method to be used with the `request_uri` passed in the same request.
+This specification defines two values for this parameter: `GET` and `POST`. `GET` is the mode as defined by in [@RFC9101], where the Wallet sends a GET request to fetch a request object. `POST` is a new mode defined in this specification where the Wallet requests the creation of a fresh request object as defined in [@RFC9101] by sending a POST request to the request URI.
+The details of this request are defined in (#request_uri_method_post). `request_uri_mode` MUST only be present if the request also contains a `request_uri` parameter.
 It SHOULD be sent in a signed authorization request.
 If the parameter is not present, the Wallet MUST process the `request_uri` as defined in [@RFC9101].
+Wallets not supporting the new method "POST" will send a GET request to the request URI (default behavior as defined in [@RFC9101]).

 The following additional considerations are given for pre-existing Authorization Request parameters: